JuliaKramek/flights-elt-medallion-pipeline/README.md

 * **Batch ingestion (Airflow)** – used for historical data loading
 * **Streaming ingestion (Kafka)** – used for incremental real-time data

-Both ingestion methods write to the same Bronze layer, ensuring a unified and consistent data entry point.
+Both ingestion methods ultimately populate the Bronze layer, ensuring a unified ingestion architecture.

 ---